shurikasa/Buildyard/README.md

   project.
 Default on.
 * BUILDYARD_FORCE_BUILD: Force building all non-optional projects from source, if they have a source code repository configured.
 Default off.
+* BUILDYARD_INSTALL_PATH: Change the path for installed artifacts produced by the projects.
+Default [directory]/install.

 ## Targets